ciferresearch/ClioX-mvg-portal/src/components/@shared/VizHub/README.md

 VizHub uses a sophisticated data management system:

-1. **External Data Injection:** Props data is injected into localStorage for compatibility
+1. **Props-Only Data Flow:** Visualizations render purely from `props.data` (no localStorage injection)
-2. **Store Integration:** Zustand stores manage component state and data flow
+2. **Store Integration:** Zustand stores manage UI state and word cloud preferences
-3. **Backward Compatibility:** Existing visualization components work unchanged
+3. **Compatibility:** Existing visualization components accept override props for data input
 4. **Caching:** Intelligent caching prevents unnecessary re-renders
+5. **Persistence Policy:** localStorage is used ONLY for UI preferences of the Word Cloud (e.g., color scheme, font, min frequency, stop/whitelist), and these preferences are namespaced via `preferencesNamespace` to avoid cross-page leakage.
+All business/visualization data is sourced from component props and, at rest, is persisted in IndexedDB (Dexie) with separate object stores per use case (e.g., `textAnalysises`, `cameroonGazettes`).

 ### Performance Optimizations